Saeb Salam: Career

 Salam became prime minister again on 2 August 1960, and remained in office until 31 October 1961.
 Salam held the office of defense minister three times, last time in 1961.
 He broke with President Chehab, however, over what he saw as the granting of undue powers to the police.
+During his mandate as a prime minister he participated at the 1st Summit of the Non-Aligned Movement in Belgrade, FPR Yugoslavia making Lebanon one of the founding members of the Non-Aligned Movement.
 Throughout the 1960s he opposed the "police state" that he accused Chehab and his chosen successor, Charles Helou, of trying to establish, and in 1968 he spoke out against political interference by military intelligence.
 His opposition to Chehabist rule intensified, and in 1970, he helped to assemble a parliamentary coalition that elected Suleiman Frangieh to the presidency, by one vote, over the Chehabist candidate Elias Sarkis.

 Frangieh appointed Salam prime minister for the fourth time on 13 October 1970.
 This administration, which lasted until 25 April 1973, was his longest.
 He fell out with Frangieh and resigned as prime minister in the wake of an Israeli commando raid in Beirut, which killed three Palestinian leaders, in protest against Frangieh's refusal to dismiss the army commander, General Iskandar Ghanem, for negligence.
 Salam declared that he would not accept the post of prime minister again.
 During the civil war Salam's motto was "One Lebanon, not two."

 Out of office, Salam remained influential.
 In the wake of the Israeli invasion of Lebanon in 1982, he mediated between the United States envoy, Philip Habib and the PLO chairman Yasser Arafat, securing the removal of the Palestinian military presence in Lebanon.
 He opposed the election to the Presidency of Bachir Gemayel, but was reconciled to him after the election and began working with him on a number of reform proposals.
 When Gemayel was assassinated on 14 September of that year, without having taken office, Salam supported his brother, Amine Gemayel, for the Presidency and persuaded most Muslim National Assembly members to vote for him.
 Salam retired from politics in 1992.